Impact of Shift Work Pattern on Employees' Health and Life Work Balance Within the Aviation Industry

 Document 1

 In doing this, the human resource department works to ensure employees are in good mental, physical and psychological shape to deliver their duties.
 This wellbeing is normally affected by the shift work pattern especially in the medical and aviation industry.
 Much scientific research has been carried on this issue specifically in the medical industry but a lot more is to be done in the aviation industry.
 Cabin crew and pilots make up some of the key players in the aviation industry as employees.
 Various airline companies assign them shifts that vary between long haul flights and short haul flights.
 It is through scientific research that gainful insight can be obtained to help address the impact of shift work pattern on health and life work balance of aviation industry employees.
+And, in this specific area not much research has been done.

 Sign up to view the full document!